 - Raise your rates every 3-5 clients

 To find out what the market rates are, scout other freelancers’ websites to see if they list theirs.
-Ask about them in Facebook groups and other forums.
-Create an informal, anonymous pricing survey and ask other freelancers to take it.
+You could also ask about rates in Facebook groups and other forums.
+We’ve even seen ambitious freelancers create anonymous pricing surveys and send them out to other freelancers in their industry.

 Build Your Freelance Business Assets